vedantgandhi27/vakya/README.md

 - User join/leave notifications
 - Typing indicator to show when a user is typing
 - Live on Render
+- Clear Chat functionality access only with the administrator
 - Responsive UI
 - Background video as wallpaper